KCD’s office is open Monday through Friday from 8:30am to 5:00pm.

 King Conservation District (KCD) is a natural resources assistance agency authorized by Washington State and guided by the Washington State Conservation Commission.
 Our mission is to promote the sustainable use of natural resources through responsible stewardship.
-A five-member Board of Supervisors is responsible for all KCD programs and activities.
+A five-member Board of Supervisors is responsible for overseeing all KCD programs and activities.

 KCD works hand-in-hand with the local office of the Natural Resources Conservation Service (NRCS).
-The NRCS provides technical assistance to KCD, conducts training sessions for KCD personnel and develops the practices and standards which KCD uses to develop and implement its projects.
+The NRCS provides technical assistance to KCD, conducts training sessions for KCD personnel and develops the practices and standards which KCD uses to develop and implement projects.

 KCD is funded primarily by a per-parcel assessment fee.
 Most cities and all of unincorporated King County are members of King Conservation District.
 KCD receives some funding from the Washington State Conservation Commission.
 We also receive grants from other state, federal and local sources such as the Urban Resources Partnership, Washington Department of Ecology, the Conservation Commission Research Grant and King County Community Development Block Grants.
 Although KCD is authorized by the state legislature, it is not a state agency and does not receive an ongoing operating budget from the state’s General Fund, as most state agencies do.